RusticiSoftware/TinCan_Prototypes/README.md

 ### LRS
 * By default the LRS runs on port 8080 and is accessable from other machines.
 If you wish to use a different port, or restrict access to the local machine or a specific IP, edit LRS/config.js.
 * Ensure mongo db (mongod) is running.
 You may simply launch a terminal and run mongod there.
+* Launch the lrs.
+In the directory "TinCan_Prototypes/LRS", type: node lrs.js
-* Launch the lrs: node lrs.js.
-You should see:
+	* You should see:
-	Mongo DB version: 2.0.0
+		* Mongo DB version: 2.0.0
-	DB 'local' Initialized
+		* DB 'local' Initialized

 ### Client
 * If you will not be running the prototypes locally on the machine the LRS is installed on, then edit ClientPrototypes/prototypeConfig.js